killerducky/deja-queue/notes.md

 - [ ] 404 thumbs
 - [ ] Q mode dropdown is rounded weirdly
 - [ ] visual bar graph or star system for ratings
-- [ ] delay/skip song buttons in the queue?
 - [ ] When last played changes (and maybe other things?), recalculate score
   - [ ] Score is supposed to be semi-stable so don't just always recalculate